Goidz/music_pic/README.md

 Below the hint image is a clue written in the form of an anecdote or fact.

 Following the image, players have a multiple-choice button area to make a selection from.
-After each question, the current score is shown beneath this area.
+After an answer has been selected, it automatically jumps to the next question and the new score is shown beneath.
-After five questions have been answered, a total score out of "5" is presented along with the possibility of starting a new game.
+After five questions have been answered, a total score out of five is presented along with the possibility of starting a new game.

-### Game page in progress.
+### Game page in progress:
 <details>

 ![Question page- mid-game](docs/musicpic-question-page-followup.png)

 </details>

-### Game page: Game over.
+### Game page: Game over:
 <details>

 ![Question page- Game Over](docs/musicpic-question-page-end.png)

 </details>

+## Programming Languages used:
+- HTML
+- CSS
+- JavaScript

-## Testing.
+## Testing:

 ### The following testing was carriend out: